 - Personal property coverage: If a refrigerator, washing machine, furniture or other personal property in the unit that you rent to others is damaged during a covered peril, Kin will pay for its repair or replacement.

-- Other structures: Kin’s landlord policy will also cover detached sheds or fences if your rental has these other structures.
+- Other structures: Kin’s landlord policy will also cover detached sheds, fences or standalone garages if your rental has these other structures.

 If you have a rental home, are considering renting your home or starting a short-term vacation rental business, you may want to talk to Kin about landlord insurance.

 Kin offers a variety of discounts that can help you save on your premium.
 While you may see discounts common within the industry, Kin offers a few unique discounts as well.